noplacenoaddress/OpenBSD/README.md

 You can use the `tools/pk12extract` script to manipulate the `pk12` archive and obtain different formats.

-Next use the script `console` to add the new public IPSec key to the `src/etc/iked/pubkeys/ufqdn` directory update the repository and use the console script in the right way (this time I'll use `mx.telecomlobby.com` because thinks are changed at 11/2021).
+Next use the script `console` to add the new public IPSec key to the `src/etc/iked/pubkeys/ufqdn` directory update the repository (this time I'll use `mx.telecomlobby.com` because thinks are changed at 11/2021).
 Script will also upload archive to the new OpenBSD VPS into the `/tmp` directory:

 ```shell
 taglio@trimurti:~/Work/telecom.lobby/OpenBSD$ ./console -I telecom.lobby -K